tomczykart/python-exercises/README.md

 # python-exercises
 Little programs just to learn and have fun

-NR1 - Calclulate when you will be 100 years old.
+NR1 - "birthday" -  Calclulate when you will be 100 years old.
+NR1t - Testing NR1

-NR2 - Check if the number is odd or even.
+NR2 - "oddoreven" - Check if the number is odd or even.

-NR3 - List the numbers less then 10 - from the list.
+NR3 - lessthenten - List the numbers less then 10 - from the list.